 While it’s great to have an agenda before an OKRs coaching workshop with pre-defined Objectives to set the stage for developing Key Results, it’s even more important that you create an environment that enables your client organization to use the OKRs framework to get into the right conversation.
 An OKRs coach must be flexible and willing to dive deep into a critical focus area.
 Jeff Walker, my OKRs mentor, told me that he knew how to identify a problem and then keep pushing and pushing until it was solved.
 Jeff explained that answers are easy to get once you clearly understood the problem*.

 The problem that you have as an OKRs coach is that most people, your clients included, will not take the time to fully define and understand the problem they are trying to solve.
 Your job as an OKRs coach is quite a bit easier when your client insists on slowing down and taking the time to clearly define and align on the most important problem they are trying to solve.
-This blog posts explores how we pivoted the agenda for one OKRs workshop to focus on a single Objective; the post also celebrates the success one of my clients experienced during their OKRs workshop.
+This blog post explores how we pivoted the agenda for one OKRs workshop to focus on a single Objective; the post also celebrates the success one of my clients experienced during their OKRs workshop.

 I spent the last two days leading an OKRs Workshop at a farm in Cuba, Missouri.
 As with all my onsite OKRs workshops, we went in with a clear agenda for the day.
 First, each attendee introduced themselves briefly and shared why they felt OKRs were important to their organization along with any items they wanted to cover during the workshop.
 I introduced myself and shared stories from my work with similar organizations and lessons learned.
 Next, we went into my standard interactive OKRs 101: why OKRs, history of OKRs, definitions, scoring, benefits, examples, and characteristics of effective OKRs.
 The plan was to develop Key Results for THREE company-level Objectives over the balance of day 1 and the morning of day 2.
 My best clients tend to change the plan during the workshop**.
 And this client, McBride Homes, is clearly one of the best.